GateChain-Foundation/Grants-Program/applications/application-template.md

 Account: PlaygroundProtocolDevelopment

 **1.7**
 	Project Direction: All research supervised by COO Santhanam Saravanan.
-Subcontractors responsible for development of software will conduct their work under the direction of Project Manager and CEO, Tyler Chad Evans to fulfill proper project specifications to the utmost degree of quality and efficiency.
-Subcontractors responsible for platform auditing of offered services shall continuously update and take direction from John Fadiga, Lead Producer for Offered Platform Services.
+Sunday Mobility Tech Solutions (responsible for development of all software) will conduct their work under the direction of Project Manager and CEO, Tyler Chad Evans as well as Lead Software Consultant, Hayk Hakobyan, to fulfill proper project specifications to the utmost degree of quality and efficiency.
+Subcontractors responsible for platform/rewards auditing of offered services shall continuously update and take direction from John Fadiga, Lead Producer for Offered Platform Services.
 Travis Hall shall take direction directly from John Fadiga as Production/Service Assistant.

 	Iteration Cycle:  Agile Development - Construction Cycle Iteration Content:
 	Cost:
-	1. 30k USD for launch of crypto token 'CREATE' Token & initial liquidity - Digital Asset for Platform.
+	1. 30k USD for launch of crypto token 'CREATE' Token & initial liquidity - Digital Asset for Platform to be launched on Gate Exchange.
-	2. 60k USD for complete development and launch of application for web, and mobile devices including all components mentioned above.
+	2. 60k USD for complete development, launch, and maintenance of application for web, and mobile devices including all components mentioned above.
 	3. 10k USD for initial marketing and implementation of platform internationally prior to and after complete launch of all systems within app/platform.